sassoftware/sas-studio-custom-steps/TAI - Explain Predictions with Shapley/README.md

 More information about PROC SHAPLEY: [PROC SHAPLEY documentation](https://go.documentation.sas.com/doc/cn/pgmsascdc/default/casml/casml_shapley_toc.htm)

+---
+## Understanding Shapley Values
+Shapley values are a method for determining how much individual factors contribute to a particular outcome.
+Rather than looking at each factor in isolation, Shapley values evaluate how the outcome changes when a factor is considered alongside different combinations of other factors.
+By averaging these contributions across many possible combinations, a Shapley value provides a fair and consistent measure of the influence of each factor on the final result.

+Because this approach considers interactions between factors, it can provide a more complete view of contribution than simple importance measures.
+Shapley values are widely used to help explain complex decisions and outcomes by showing how each contributing factor increases, decreases, or otherwise influences a result.
+This makes them useful for education, transparency, auditing, and building trust in data-driven decision-making processes.

+---
 ## Requirements
 - **SAS Viya** environment (tested on stable release `2026.05`).
 - **SAS Trustworthy AI** / **SAS Visual Data Mining and Machine Learning (VDMML)** license to access `PROC SHAPLEY`.